symonk/tasq/README.md

 If you have a bunch of tasks to do and want an easy way to distribute them in a parallel manner without the hassle of managing worker dispatching yourself `tasq` is for you.

+`tasq` has built in support for pausing the pool for a given time (configurable via a `context`) for improved error handling scenarios where upstream dependencies may be non functional.

 > [!NOTE]
 > By design `tasq` does not propagate errors or return values, have your tasks listen on a channel for
 > return values etc.